 It is no coincidence that the dividers are made by a historic lantern shop, the Kojima Shoten in Kyoto.
 They have a large transparent vinyl section and even have a built-in light that illuminates the face with a soft glow.
 To be elegant, they are elegant.

-But it is an elegance of "horror" these days.
+But it is a "horror" elegance these days.
 Dinners take place in a private space of 40 square meters, ventilated about 5,5 times per hour: it is about 11 times more than the Japanese building standards law.